goutham41/Monitor-Bitcoin/readme.md

 # Cryptocurrency Price Tracker

 Build a Cryptocurrency Price Tracker.
--### This api monitors every 30sec the current bincoin price .
+ “*”This api monitors every 30sec the current bincoin price .
-      -> And see if the current price breaking maximum price than it alert by seding email
+ “*”And see if the current price breaking maximum price than it alert by seding email

 ---
 ## Requirements